kevinabrandon/kbWar/README.md

 # kbWar
-A monte-carlo simulation for the card game WAR!
+An interactive monte-carlo simulation for the simple card game WAR!

 If you don’t know what the card game WAR is, read this article: https://en.wikipedia.org/wiki/War_(card_game)